mikepea/puppet-module-mcollective/README.txt

 There is a helper class - mcolletive::virtual_resources::sys_proctable -
 that can be included to specify this, if you don't use sys-proctable anywhere else.

+Alternatively, set $sys_proctable_package to be 'none' to not realize the package, or the alternative package name to realize if it is installed via a different name/provider.

+Setting up 'gem' as a provider can be problematic, especially on Debian based systems.
+Julian Simpson has a great guide at http://www.build-doctor.com/2009/12/10/gems-ubuntu-puppet/ to help reduce the pain.

 If there's enough shouting that this is not acceptable, I'll find a better solution.

 Suggestions are welcome!